JunyaoPu/junyaopu.github.io/_posts/2022-06-02-Academic-Research-2.markdown

 or
 <img class="center" src="/assets/images/research_day2/result_ptt.png" alt="result_ptt">

-the tensor graphical representation of the computational process given by
+the tensor graphical representation of the computational process given by following diagram
 <img class="center" src="/assets/images/research_day2/tt_computation.png" alt="tt_computation">

 Finally, By reconstructing the original tensor from those TT cores, we will obtain the result or activation map with a single computation, rather than one map at a time as given by the initial formulation.